Making Physical Stores Irresistible in the Digital Age

-While online retail numbers rose during the pandemic, many of those DTC retailers are now opening brick-and-mortar stores.
+While online retail numbers rose during the pandemic, many DTC retailers are now opening brick-and-mortar stores.
+But to stay relevant and thrive, physical stores must offer something that the Internet cannot – a unique, personalized shopping experience that engages customers on a deeper level.

 Why are so many online brands opening physical retail stores?